Machine learning technique for morphological classification of galaxies from the SDSS. I. Photometry-based approach: Galaxy samples from the SDSS DR9 for the automated morphological classification

+The supervised machine learning methods are searching for relationship between the input and output data, in our case, between features of galaxies (photometric parameters) and their morphological types.
+A training sample should represent as more as possible of these features allowing to generalize and to build the model for the prediction of the target variables in an unlabeled test sample (see, for example, \cite{2017arXiv170404650K}.
+That is why our first step before applying the machine learning methods was to compose a good training sample.

+We identified visually the morphological types ($E$ and $L$ ) of 6\,163 galaxies from the sample described in Section 2.1, which were randomly selected at different redshifts and with different luminosity.
+This is $\sim 2 \%$ of a total number of the studied galaxy sample (see, Section 4 for discussion and Fig.~\ref{fig4}).

+Using one of the three color indices and such parameters as the inverse concentration index, absolute stellar magnitude, de Vaucouleurs radius, and scale radius ($color-R50/R90$, $color-M_{r}$, $color-deVRad_r$, and $color-expRad_r$ diagrams, respectively), it is possible to carry out a reliable preliminary morphological classification without invoking visual inspection.
+The dependence of the color indices and the parameter $R50/R90$ gives the best fitting because of the values of the parameters do not depend on the radial galaxy velocity and that the selection effects are avoid \citep{2012AASP....2...42D}.
+As the example, see a diagram of inverse concentration indexes $R50/R90$ as a function of color indices $g-i$ for 6\,163 galaxies of the training sample, which is shown in Fig.~\ref{fig2}.
+It demonstrates a good separation onto the early and late galaxy types and reveals also clearly the well-known bimodality color indices effect \citep{2004ApJ...615L.101B, 2014MNRAS.440..889S}.
+The overlap of the types in range of $M_{g}-M_{i}$ from 1.1 to 1.3 is still substantial and will be discussed in Section 5.

-To compare these results and those for galaxies from the SDSS DR5 (see Subsection 2.1), we used the classification criterion for color indices $u-r$, $g-i$, $r-z$ and inverse concentration index $R50/R90$.
-This criterion was determined visually from a graph of the relationship between these parameters (region 1 in Fig.~\ref{fig2}).
-The accuracy was 96\,\% for E type galaxies (region 1) and 67\,\% for L type galaxies (regions 2 and 3).
-Because of this sample was both the training and test sample, the real accuracy is a few percent lower.
+\textbf{We used the classification criterion for the color index $g - i$ and $R50/R90$.
+In this case, the criterion was determined visually by the graph of the relationship between these two values.
+The accuracy of the method for E types was 96\%, and for L types - 67\%, however, the training sample at that time we had a test, which means that the actual accuracy was at least a few percent lower.}